Zettlr/zettlr-docs/docs/en/guides/journal-latex-template.md

     email: last.author@example.com
 ```

+!!! note

-> Note that the ACM templates require the country variable.
+    Note that the ACM templates require the country variable.
 In these cases, LaTeX will provide an error message.
 Other templates may be simpler and allow you to get away with less info.
 Make sure to familiarize yourself with the template.

 The last things that we will adapt here are abstract and keywords.
 There are a few other things, such as the CCS-concepts or the DOI that are out of the scope of this tutorial.
 With the knowledge from this guide, you should be able to deal with them appropriately.